yurabh/bulletin_board_server/README.md

 * hibernate.show_ddl=${Value}
 * jdbc.url_test=${Value}

-2.2.2 For mail.properties you must set the value like:
+2.2.2 For mail.properties you should set the value like:

 * host=${Value}
 * port=${Value}